 How to Choose a Tabletop Heater

-Consider the size of the area you’ll be using the tabletop patio heater before making your selection.
-Do you have a little or a huge patio?
-Is it going to be in a covered outside space or will it be in an open yard?
-What is the size of the table?
+Consider the size of the area you will designate for your tabletop patio heater before making your selection.
+How big is your patio?
+Will the heater be in a covered, outdoor space or an open yard?
+How big is the table that will hold the heater?

-The majority of manufacturers mention the area that the heater can cover; check that it is large enough to cover your eating area.
-While the majority of tabletop heaters are designed to radiate heat in a 360-degree circle, an oscillating element can help distribute the heat even wider.
+Most manufacturers mention the required space for a tabletop heater.
+You will need to check that it is large enough to cover your table area.
+While most tabletop patio heaters radiate heat in a 360-degree circle, an oscillating element can help distribute heat evenly.

-A heater of 10,000 BTUs equates to around 2.9kWh, and the majority of electric table top models have roughly 1,500-watt heaters.
-This does not mean that a gas model produces twice the amount of heat; it simply indicates that more energy is consumed.
+A heater of 10,000 BTUs equates to 2.9kWh, and most electric tabletop patio models have roughly 1,500-watt heaters.
+This does not mean that a gas model produces twice the heat but indicates higher energy consumption.